j-berg-au/BOUNDLESS/content/Notes.md

 ### To Do
+- Stat increases only from artefacts, or as rider effects to smaller talents
+- Exploding minion amplifier
 - Sort Talents into groups (for easier finding)
 - Riftcaller
 	- More summons spells (available to all Mages?)